graasp/graasp-plugin-subscriptions/README.md

 ## Stripe

 Currently, this plugins needs to have `Stripe` configured.
-The following resources needs to be created :
+The following resources need to be created :

 - **Products:** products represents the plan (free, standard, premium)
 - **Metadata:** metadata allow to rank and filter (group, individual) the products